PayToUse/PayToUse/README.md

 there are many stuff i made, maybe look at the repositories i created, along with the code i just made :)

 if you don't know where they are, *scroll down*

+or click on the hyperlink to the [repositories](https://github.com/PayToUse?tab=repositories) tab here :)